mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 analysis.
 It is excluded from the comparison described below, as it is a substantially different algorithm.

-In most cases, the implementations of these algorithms are based on the `GNU Scientific Libraty routines for least-squares fitting
+In most cases, the implementation of these algorithms is based on the `GNU Scientific Libraty routines for least-squares fitting
 <https://www.gnu.org/software/gsl/manual/html_node/Least_002dSquares-Fitting.html#Least_002dSquares-Fitting>`__

-**TODO: Exceptions that are not GSL methods: Levenberg-MarquardMD**.
+**TODO: Exceptions that are not GSL methods?
+Levenberg-MarquardMD?**.

 Comparison of relative goodness of fit and run time
 ---------------------------------------------------

-Here we describe a comparison of minimizers available in Mantid, in terms of how they perform when fitting several benchmark test problems.
-This is a relative comparison in the sense that the best possible results with Mantid minimizers are given a top score of "1".
+Here we describe a comparison of minimizers available in Mantid, in terms of how they perform when fitting several benchmark problems.
+This is a relative comparison in the sense that for every problem the best possible results with Mantid minimizers are given a top score of "1".
 The ranking is continuous and the score of a minimizer represents the ratio between its performance and the performance of the best.
 We compare accuracy and run time.

 ..
 Q: accuracy metric: sum of squared residuals or chi2 variants

+For example, a ranking of 1.25 for a minimizer for a given problem
+means:

+- Referring to the accuracy of a minimizer, it produces a solution with squared residuals 25% larger than the best solution in Mantid.
+- Referring to the run time, it takes 25% more time than the fastest minimizer.

 All the minimizers available in Mantid 3.7 were compared, with the exception of FABADA which belongs to a different class of methods and